ProvableHQ/welcome/documentation/developer/language/05_operators.md

 ## Arithmetic Operators

 Leo will try to detect arithmetic operation errors as soon as possible.
-If an integer overflow or division by zero can be identified at compile time Leo will quickly tell the programmer.
+For example, if a division by zero can be identified at compile time Leo will quickly tell the programmer.
 Otherwise, the error will be caught at proving time when main function inputs are fetched.

 | Operation        |  Operators |         Supported Types        |